-Can a dirty air filter stop an air conditioner from working properly?
-The answer is yes.
-A clogged filter can restrict the flow of cold air, causing it to build up inside the unit and lower the temperature.
-This can lead to ice forming on the air conditioning coils or evaporator, reducing the HVAC system's ability to remove heat from the air and eventually causing the air conditioner to fail.
+However, a clogged air filter will restrict the flow of cold air, causing it to build up inside the air conditioning unit and lower the temperature.
+If the air filter becomes blocked during the summer cooling season, cold air buildup can cause ice to form on the air conditioning coils or evaporator.
+Freezing will reduce the HVAC system's ability to remove heat from the air and eventually cause the air conditioner to fail.
 The compressor is one of the most important and expensive components of an air conditioning system.

 If we have very dirty filters, the refrigerant cycle can be affected and cause excess liquid to reach the compressor (known as return flow).
 Replacing the compressor can be the most costly repair for an air conditioner, so it's worth considering whether it's better to do a full replacement or do the repair.
 A dirty air filter caused the entire unit to work harder than normal and use more energy to cool your home.
 That means you'll need to go to a local factory authorized dealer to get models directly from your air conditioner manufacturer, not one-size-fits-all air filters from a hardware store.